-On Sept.
-13, Marcia and her children Hunter and Hannah traveled to the Big E Fair to accept the Maine Farm of the Year and Maine Green Pastures Award for the Cooley Farm.
-The family has placed a bench memorializing the award next to her grandparents’ headstone in the family cemetery, which abuts the pasture.
+On September 13th, Marcia and her children Hunter and Hannah traveled to the Big E Fair to accept the Maine Farm of the Year and Maine Green Pastures Award for the Cooley Farm.
+The family placed a bench memorializing the award next to her grandparents’ headstone in the family cemetery, which abuts the pasture.

-Marcia accepts Green Pastures Award at the Big E in September with her children.
+Marcia accepts the Green Pastures Award at the Big E in September with her children.
 Courtesy photo.

 “It’s a huge honor,” Marcia says.
 “We’re working to carry on my grandparents’ legacy.
 They left big shoes to fill.”

-The Ripley farm has been in operation since Rufus and his wife Janice started it in 1968 after clearing the land with help of a nephew and some friends.
-A tiny camp was added on to and still remains part of the Cooley home on the property.
-They started with half a dozen cows, supplementing their income with Rufus’ logging and Janice working in the local shoe shop.
-When they rebuilt after the fire in 1990, they had grown large enough to build a barn to house 95 cows.
+The Ripley farm has been in operation since Rufus and his wife Janice started it in 1968 after clearing the land with help of their nephew and friends.
+A tiny camp was added and still remains part of the Cooley home on the property.
+They started with half a dozen cows, supplementing their income with Rufus logging and Janice working in the local shoe shop.
+When they rebuilt after the fire in 1990, they grew large enough to build a barn to house 95 cows.

-Marcia Dean operates Cooley Farm, which was started by her grandparents Rufus and Janice Cooley, with her husband Stacy and children Hannah and Hunter.
+Marcia Dean operates Cooley Farm, started by her grandparents Rufus and Janice Cooley, with her husband Stacy, and children Hannah and Hunter.
 Courtesy photo.

-“The kids are highly involved on the farm,” says Marcia, adding that Hunter serves as an equipment operator and helps his father with the field work, “and he can milk cows, which he does on Sundays.”
+“The kids are highly involved on the farm,” says Marcia, adding that Hunter serves as an equipment operator and helps his father with the fieldwork, “He can milk cows, which he does on Sundays.”